NethermindEth/Forta-Agents/Umee-Bots/lendingPool-reentrancy/README.md

   - Severity is always set to "High."
   - Type is always set to "Exploit."
   - Metadata contains:
-    - initialCallSelector: The selector of the function that calls the `LendingPool` smart contract
+    - initialCallSelector: The selector of the function that results in a reentrant call
     - reentrantCallSelector: The selector of the first blacklisted reentrant call that results from the initial call to `initialCallSelector`

 ## Test Data